 How Check In Scotland works

 You can use the Check In Scotland service wherever you see a Check In Scotland QR code displayed on a poster.

-You can use the Check In Scotland service by scanning a Check In Scotland QR code with your mobile phone camera or, if you have one, a QR code scanning app.
+To use the service, scan a Check In Scotland QR code with your mobile phone camera or, if you have one, a QR code scanning app.
 Just select the app you want to use and hold your phone's camera over the QR code until it's been scanned by your phone.

 Once scanned, the QR code will link you to an online form where you can enter your contact details and 'check in' at the venue you're visiting.
 Checking in will give the NHS the time and date you arrived.

 If you've already downloaded the Check In Scotland app, rather than being taken to an online form, you'll be taken to the Check In Scotland app.
 If you don't have the app, you can download it from the Apple App Store or from Google Play.

 You should also check out when you leave a venue.
 You can check out on the same Check In Scotland page you used to check in, or by re-scanning the Check In Scotland QR code from the venue's poster.
 You can also check out using the Check In Scotland app.

 It's important that you check in and out of any venue you visit.
 If someone tests positive for COVID-19 at a venue you've been to, the NHS need to be able to work out whether you were there at the same time, and if you were, for how long.